Just intonation: a general framework

 s

-To summarize, the tonic and dominant notes of every minor chord belongs to the “lower” harmonic series of perfect fifths appearing in the right column of Asselin’s drawing reproduced above.
-Conversely, the tonic and dominant notes of every major chord belongs to the “Pythagorean” series of perfect fifths in the central column.
+To summarise, the tonic and dominant of each minor chord belong to the "lower" harmonic series of perfect fifths appearing in the right-hand column of Asselin's drawing reproduced above.
+Conversely, the tonic and dominant of each major chord belong to the "Pythagorean" series of perfect fifths in the middle column.

 Checking note sequences